It is an eye disorder that results from vitamin A deficiency.

 As noted above, vitamin A deficiency can have additional effects on some affected individuals.
 For example, mental and physical growth retardation is common in children.

 Vitamin A deficiency can also be associated with:

 Dryness and peeling of the skin; decreased levels of the oxygen-carrying component of red blood cells (anemia); abnormal enlargement of the liver and spleen (hepatosplenomegaly).

-A greater susceptibility to certain infections, as for example, due to epithelial changes of the digestive, respiratory and urinary tracts; and / or other findings.
+For example, greater susceptibility to certain infections is due to epithelial changes of the digestive, respiratory and urinary tracts; and other findings.

 Evidence suggests that children with vitamin A deficiency are particularly susceptible to possible complications associated with measles.